VerifyTests/Verify/docs/mdsource/serializer-settings.source.md

 ### Named Date and Times

 Specific date or times can be named.
+When any of those values are found, they will be matched with the corresponding name.

+#### Instance

+snippet: AddInstanceNamedDatesAndTimes

+#### Globally

 snippet: AddNamedDatesAndTimes

-Now when any of those values are found, they will be matched with the corresponding name.

 ## Change defaults at the verification level